 “Hell, yes!” we all agreed.

-A few weeks later we all moved in to a grim flat in Leyton, East London, and the next phase of my musical adventure began.
-Maybe, I’ll get around to writing about that sometime.
+A few weeks later we all moved in to a grim flat in Leyton, East London, and became regulars at the Bridgehouse in nearby Canning Town.

 An unexpectedly revival of interest in 2011 saw a collection of our demos being released in a CD album release.
 Record Collector magazine were very kind in their review, concluding,